griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### copyCat 1.6.12
-Describes dependencies for copyCat 1.6.12, used in this course for WGS copy number calling.
+Describes dependencies and installation for copyCat 1.6.12, used in this course for WGS copy number calling.
 ```bash
 # start sudo shell
 sudo bash